mediocregopher/blog.mediocregopher.com/_posts/2013-10-25-namecoind-ssl.md

 Assuming the block is legitimate they receive some number of coins as compensation.

-This last step is the crucial piece.
-Receiving compensation for doing the work of putting a block onto the chain is what keeps the bitcoin style of crypto-currency going.
+When a block-chain based currency like bitcoin and namecoin, the element of the system that keeps the currency going is there is compensation for doing the work of getting items placed on the blockchain.
 If there were no compensation there would be no reason to mine except out of goodwill, so far fewer people would do it.
-Since the chain can be compromised if a malicious group has more computing power then all legitimate miners combined, having few legitimate miners is a serious problem.
+Since the chain can be compromised if a malicious group has more computing power than all legitimate miners combined, having few legitimate miners is a serious problem.

 In the case of namecoins, there's even more reason to involve a currency.
 Since you have to spend money to make changes to the chain there's a disincentive for attackers (read: idiots) to spam the chain with frivolous changes to keys.

-### Why a new currency?
+### Why a *new* currency?

 I'll admit, it's a bit annoying to see all these altcoins popping up.
 I'm sure many of them have some solid ideas backing them, but it also makes things